Living with retinitis pigmentosa

 I visited an ophthalmologist maybe a week later.
 He checked my retinas, sat in front of me, placed his hands on my knees and solemnly said “I’m so sorry”.
 He urged me to schedule an appointment with a retinal specialist in Manhattan immediately.
 “I don’t normally see this condition”, he said, “so I don’t feel comfortable diagnosing it”.
 So I called and scheduled an appointment for August.

-And then I came back to Columbia again in December, and I got checked again.
+I came back to Columbia again in December and got evaluated again.
 This time with what’s called a Goldmann Perimeter Machine.
 It’s like a video game.
 You press a button each time a glowing dot enters your field of vision.
 It’s a mentally exhausting test, surprisingly.
 At least for somebody with bad eyes.

 “It’s unsafe for you to operate motor vehicles”, my doctor told me.
 “I know you have an off-roading vehicle.
 You should probably sell it.
 I’m sorry.
 I won’t tell the DMV, but your insurance will know.
 If you get into an accident and I’m called into court, I won’t be able to defend you.
 I’m genuinely sorry”, he said.

 In the second place, you can technically be diagnosed without genetic testing; however, that diagnosis is under-determined until genetic tests evince the specific pathology.
-It’s less like “you have RP” and more like “gene [x] is pathogenic and known to correlate with RP”, if that makes sense.
+Clinically, it’s less like “you have RP” and more like “gene X, in your case, is pathogenic and known to correlate with RP”, if that makes sense.

 I received the results of my genetic test in January.
 Besides some fascinating tidbits about my family heritage, the pathogenic variant causing all of my trouble is evidently called RHO (c.68C>A (p.Pro23His)), which is known to cause autosomal recessive sideroblastic anemia and, of course, retinitis pigmentosa (with erythrocytic microcytosis).